noahehall/multicloud/providers/aws/services/database/neptune-propertyGraph-tinkerPop.md

   - vertex: 0/more (lol, not really required ;)~)
 - vertex labels: tag, type and group vertices
 - edge labels: the semantics of the relationship represented by the edge
+- When you create a label, you can specify multiple labels by separating them with ::.
+  - `g.addV("Label1::Label2::Label3")` adds a vertex with three different labels.
+  - `::` is reserved only for adding labels function

 ### vertices